New Jersey Museums for Every Interest

 Space & Stars

 Travel to faraway galaxies – or at least feel like it – when you visit the Planetarium at the New Jersey State Museum in Trenton.
 The Planetarium features 360 degrees of viewing, customized star talks, and reclining seats for a truly out-of-this-world experience.
-Check out the latest schedule of planetarium shows.
 Can’t get enough of our solar system’s twinkling constellations?
 Experience the wonders of the universe under the 89-foot dome in America’s biggest planetarium at Liberty Science Center in Jersey City.
 If you’re traveling without kids, be sure to check their schedule and plan your visit to coincide with one of their monthly, adults-only Space Talks.

 Sports